 (Worth noting you can visit the Cafe without having to pay to visit the Llamas and Alpacas - although we haven't quite managed that yet!).

 A very close 2nd goes to WightWood pizza.

 A small van that pitches up in regular spots and serves amazing pizza around the island.

-If I’m honest, the special on a Friday night sat in Freshwater Bay on a summers evening may just be my number 1 slot (Don’t tell Little Miss WP that!)
+If I'm honest, the special on a Friday night sat in Freshwater Bay on a summers evening may just be my number 1 slot (just don't tell the small person!)

 The Hungry Bear

 I think our favourite roasts in recent times has to be The Hungry Bear

 Now based in Brading their moto is "simple food done properly" and that's exactly what you get.